 Our kidney transplant program also matches patients with related, unrelated or ABO incompatible live donors.

-The New England Program for Kidney Exchange (NEPKE) maximizes live kidney donation options for patients who have willing, but incompatible, live donors.
+The New England Program for Kidney Exchange (NEPKE), a program of the New England Organ Bank, maximizes live kidney donation options for patients who have willing, but incompatible, live donors.
 Using a computerized matching program, NEPKE matches one incompatible donor and recipient pair with another so that both patients receive healthy, compatible kidneys.
 Learn about our comprehensive Kidney Transplant Program

 Education and Support for Organ Donors & Families